-- Only BPA approved ships will be allowed to sail into Belize. - Ships must have enhanced medical capacity on board, as required by the CDC, and may include, but not be limited to the following: - 1.
+- Ships must have enhanced medical capacity on board, as required by the CDC, and may include, but not be limited to the following: - 1.
 Increase medical capacity of medical personal to guest/crew ratios to ensure preparedness for potential Covid-19 cases.
 (Reference Healthy Sail Plan for capacity recommendations) - 2.
-Increase the number of quarantine rooms, and necessary medical resources for treatment of any potential cases of crew and passengers. - 3.
+Increase the number of quarantine and isolation rooms, and necessary medical resources for treatment of any potential cases of crew and passengers. - 3.
 Develop a treatment plan with shore-side operations. - 4.
 Establish an agreement with the port and local health authorities for transporting of critical passengers/crew to a designated health facility. - 5.
 Establish COVID-19 testing capabilities, including PCR and Rapid Testing.

 e.
-Communication and tracking of Health cases on board
+Communication and tracking of positive cases on board